Millbrook Dam: Overview

-It is named after the small town of Millbrook, demolished and removed during construction.
-During the 1970s, the nearby town of Chain of Ponds was also removed to prevent pollution of the reservoir's water.

-Millbrook covers 178 ha behind a 288 m clay-cored earth dam.
-It lies on Chain of Ponds creek, a tributary of the River Torrens.
+During the 1970s, the nearby town of was also removed to prevent pollution of the reservoir's water.
+The dam lies adjacent to the Chain of Ponds Creek, a tributary of the River Torrens.
 Water in the reservoir is piped from a weir near Gumeracha but it is also used to balance storage of River Murray water via the Mannum–Adelaide pipeline.
 It also captures approximately half of the Torrens' water flow.